 - 1. Complete Application for Sickness Benefits (SI-1a) - 2.
-Have doctor promptly complete Statement of Sickness (SI-1b) - 3.
-Mail SI-1a and SI-1b to RRB in pre-addressed envelope included with application - applications must be received by RRB within 10 days of becoming sick or injured; return address for filing also listed at bottom of SI-1b - 4.
-RRB determines eligibility; if qualified, RRB mails employee Claim for Sickness Benefits (SI-3) - claim also available in Benefit Online Services at RRB.gov - 5.
-Return completed claim to local field office or file claim online within 30 days from: - last day of claim period, or - date claim was mailed to employee or made available online (whichever is later)
+Have doctor complete Statement of Sickness (SI-1b) promptly - 3.
+Mail SI-1a and SI-1b to RRB in pre-addressed envelope - RRB must receive application within 10 days of employee becoming sick or injured; return address also listed at bottom of SI-1b - 4.
+RRB determines eligibility; if qualified, RRB provides employee Claim for Sickness Benefits (SI-3) - claim made available online and mailed to claimant - 5.
+File claim online or by returning completed claim to RRB within 30 days from: - last day of claim period, or - - date claim was made available online or mailed to employee (whichever is later)

-- Applications received after 10 days but within 30 days of first day for which employee wishes to claim benefits are generally considered timely filed if there is a good reason for the delay. - Initial sickness claim must begin with 4 consecutive days of sickness and contain at least 5 days of sickness in order to satisfy waiting period. - After initial application, biweekly claim forms are mailed to employee as long as he/she remains unable to work due to illness or injury and is eligible for benefits.
-Biweekly claims also available for completion online. - Most delays in sickness benefit payments occur because doctors do not promptly complete and submit SI-1b, or because employee files his/her subsequent claims late. - Claimants required to enroll in Direct Deposit. - SI-1a must be submitted by mail; SI-1b can be submitted by mail with SI-1a or faxed directly from doctor's office to RRB: 312-751-7185 (must include fax cover sheet from doctor's office). - Employees who return to work and stop claiming benefits but become sick or injured again the same benefit year must file new SI-1a and SI-1b. - To conduct business related to sickness benefits online, employee must establish an account with Benefit Online Services the RRB's web-based customer service application accessible at RRB.gov.
-See page 12 to learn how to establish a Benefit Online Services account and for more information about the many features available through the application.
+- Applications received after 10 days but within 30 days of first day for which employee wishes to claim benefits are generally considered timely filed if there is a good reason for the delay. - Initial sickness claim must begin with 4 consecutive days of sickness and contain at least 5 days of sickness in order to satisfy waiting period. - After initial application, biweekly claim forms are provided to employee as long as he/she is eligible for benefits and remains unable to work due to illness or injury. - Once an employee submits a claim online, all subsequent claim forms will be made available online only, and will no longer be mailed. - See page 13 to learn how to establish a Benefit Online Services account. - Most delays in sickness benefit payments occur because doctors do not promptly complete and submit SI-1b, or because employee files his/her subsequent claims late. - Claimants required to enroll in Direct Deposit. - SI-1a must be submitted by mail; SI-1b can be submitted by mail with SI-1a or faxed directly from doctor's office to RRB: 312-751-7185 (must include fax cover sheet from doctor's office). - Employees who return to work and stop claiming benefits but become sick or injured again the same benefit year must file new SI-1a and SI-1b.